Clastify logo

 Matter cycles because atoms are conserved

 A nutrient cycle is the set of processes that moves a required chemical element between organisms and the abiotic environment.
-Here, a nutrient means an element organisms need, not just “food”.
+Here, nutrient means an element organisms need, not just “food”.

 Decomposers matter because they break down dead organisms, dead parts and faeces, releasing elements back into forms that can be used again.
 For example, nitrogen in proteins can return to the environment in simpler nitrogen-containing compounds.
 You do not need the detailed nitrogen cycle here; you do need the principle that decomposers unlock elements from organic matter.